keyboardsurfer/Crouton/README.markdown

 ```
 to the dependency.

-If you are referencing a newer version of the Android Support Package in your application, eclude my dependency like this:
+If you are referencing a newer version of the Android Support Library in your application, you might want to exclude Crouton's dependency like this:

 ```xml
 <dependency>